Mariem-Ben-Salah/Demo---Autmation/README.md

 12. Add the bot to the wanted channels
 13. Set up a Slash Command to trigger the Lambda function when wanted.

-After setting up, you can run the automation process with the command: <span style="color:red">/demo DD.MM HH:SS</span>
+After setting up, you can run the automation process with the command: <span style="color:red">/demo DD.MM HH:mm</span>

-* The MM field is mandatory.
+* The mm field is mandatory.
 The default value is 00
 * The start time of the meeting is HH:SS
 * The end time of the meeting is start time + 1h30